Guidance

 Use MS Word to create an accessible document

-This document will help you to create an accessible Microsoft Word document.
+This guidance will help you to create an accessible Microsoft (MS) Word document when commissioned to prepare a report for the Department for Transport (DfT).

 If your Word document is accessible, it will be easier to create a PDF that meets legal accessibility standards.

-You will need to pay for the independent accessibility expert at the Department for Transport (DfT) to create a legally accessible PDF.
-Ask your contact at DfT for details.
+You will need to pay for a recognised accessibility expert to create a legally accessible PDF.
+Ask your contact at DfT for details of the process that the department requires its suppliers to follow.

 Give your document a proper structure